Lehigh University Field Camp

 (2) Earth Materials or Mineralogy or Petrology or Crystallography

-(4) Structural Geology, possible substitutions include Engineering Mechanics, Introduction to Field Mapping, or several lab experiences making field observations.
+(4) Structural Geology or Engineering Mechanics or Introduction to Field Mapping, or several lab experiences making field observations.

 If you have questions about the prerequisites or the topics we cover, please contact the field camp director.